 If you do any research into matcha, you’ll notice that there are two major “grades” of matcha tea available on the market; culinary and ceremonial.

 Ceremonial grade matcha has the most delicate, delicious taste.
 For those of you who have yet to try it, know that all matcha does taste a little…” earthy” (not the kind of earthy that wears homemade pants and doesn’t wear deodorant, the good kind of earthy that makes you feel like sun is shining on you in a garden) at first.
-My favorite brand lately has been this one, but if you’re inclined to try another ceremonial grade matcha or already do, I’d love to hear about it.
+My favorite brand lately has been this one (update from 2022: this is still my go-to brand for its quality and price point), but if you’re inclined to try another ceremonial grade matcha or already do, I’d love to hear about it.

 Vegan Macadamia Milk Matcha Latte